Rvp127/Rajas_Portfolio/README.md

 * **Act**: This final phase will determine the progress in the **marketing campaign** for targeting measures to convert **single ride members** to become **annual ride members**.

+* ***Conclusion***: In summary, analysis of Cyclistic bike-sharing data reveals that Annual members ride at a significantly faster pace than casual riders for similar trip distances, especially favoring classic bikes.
+While classic bikes are the preferred choice for both user types, docked bikes are the least popular.
+Excluding weekends, casual riders constitute 36.4% of the average weekday rides.
+Geographic trends highlight popular start stations, with Streeter Dr having the highest traffic but a higher proportion of casual riders compared to Annual members.
+Notably, Wells St is the sole site where Annual member rides surpass casual rides.

 ![](images/789.jpg)

 # [Project 2: Demonstration of music recommendation based on age and gender using decision tree classification](https://github.com/Rvp127/Music_Recommendation-DT-)